Is Hiring a Car Accident Lawyer Worth It? (Arizona)

 What you actually pay (and what you should demand in writing)

 Most injury firms use contingency fees (you generally pay only if money is recovered).
-In Arizona, the State Bar emphasizes that contingency agreements must be signed by the client, and that fee scope/rate changes should be communicated in writing.
+In Arizona, the State Bar emphasises that contingency agreements must be signed by the client and that fee scope/rate changes should be communicated in writing.

 Also, ABA model rules similarly require contingency fee agreements to be in writing and signed by the client.